USCGC Morgenthau: Historical Summary

 When commissioned in 1969, Morgenthau homeported at Governors Island, New York.

 From 1970 to 1971 the Morgenthau served in Vietnam, a participant in the U.S. Navy's Operation Market Time.

 In 1977 Morgenthau moved to the Pacific side of the United States and homeported at Integrated Support Command Alameda, Coast Guard Island, Alameda, California.
 The cutter homeported in Alameda until December 2012.

+Also in 1977 the Morgenthau was one of two test cutters to experiment with mixed gender crews at sea.
+The female contingent included 10 enlisted women and two female officers.

 In January 2013 Morgenthau sailed to her new homeport in Honolulu, Hawaii, after a December 13, 2012, hull swap with the crew of the USCGC Jarvis.
 (A "hull swap" is an operation where the entire crew of a ship transfers from one ship to another similar ship.)
 Jarvis had been slated for decommissioning and transfer to a foreign navy.

 In 2016 the U.S. Coast Guard announced that on April 18, 2017, the Morgenthau would be decommissioned from its home port in Honolulu, Hawaii.

 On April 18, 2017, USCGC Morgenthau was decommissioned at the Coast Guard Station, Sand Island, Honolulu, Hawaii.

 Post decommissioning: After removal of classified equipment and specified weaponry the Morgenthau was designated for purchase by Vietnam.

 The United States transferred the Morgenthau to the Vietnam Coast Guard on 28 May 2017, pursuant to the Excess Defense Articles program.
 Vietnam has commissioned the ship as CSB 8020.